Three Signs You Have an Unhealthy Relationship with Weed

 Have you ever felt irritable, anxious, or had trouble eating and sleeping when cutting back your THC use?
 Believe it or not, marijuana does have withdrawal symptoms.
 If you find yourself experiencing them, make sure you drink plenty of water, eat healthy food, and get some exercise.
 CBD can also help!

-It’s genius: don’t get high now so you can get higher later.
+If you don’t get high now, you can get higher later.
 Tolerance breaks reset your brain's sensitivity to THC so that afterward you no longer need as large of a dose to get high as you did before.
 If you go too long without a tolerance break, you will have to consistently increase your dose which can lead to overconsumption.
 CBD may help with tolerance breaks too.
 While THC damages and depletes your cannabinoid receptors, CBD has been observed to have the opposite effect.

 We’ve been trained to think when you’re high you’re supposed to eat like shit.
 Not at all the case!
 The appetite uptake of THC can be directed toward a much more fruitful and healthy cause if you plan for it.
 We suggest having a healthy snack ready to go before your sesh and clearing your space of any junk food to avoid temptation.
 A nutritionally rich munch can do wonders for your high and leave you feeling much better the next day.